 2. Flexibility Is a Perk Sure to Motivate Millennials

-“At Woozle, we typically work nine to five, but staff have the flexibility to work from home whenever they wish.
-Providing work is completed for clients, we are agnostic as to where that happens — wherever they are most productive is the aim!”
+Mark Pacitti, founder and managing director of Woozle Research, manages a team of mostly Millennials and is a Millennial himself.
+"At Woozle, we typically work nine-to-five, but staff have the flexibility to work from home whenever they wish," he says.
+As long as work is completed "we are agnostic as to where that happens; wherever they are most productive is the aim."

-3. Don’t Let Millennials Hit Dead Ends — Set out Clear Paths for Progression
+3. Set out Clear Paths for Millennials' Career Progression

-“Giving employees room to grow and progress at your business is a huge motivator.
-If individuals can see paths for progression, they have an inherent determination to work hard and move up in a business.
-Giving employees plenty of opportunities to progress shifts thinking, encouraging teams to realize they could have a career at your business rather than just another job.”
+As Fontana explains, "Giving employees room to grow and progress at your business is a huge motivator.
+If individuals can see paths for progression, they have an inherent determination to work hard and move up in a business."
+By giving employees plenty of opportunities to progress within your company, you can increase employee retention because your teams will "realize they could have a career at your business rather than just another job," Fontana explains.

 4. Hold Regular Performance Discussions

 Annual performance reviews have fallen out of favor over the past decade.
-Many companies are moving over to a more agile form of performance management.
-Regular feedback motivates Millennials in many ways.
-It allows them to receive and deliver feedback regularly, it gives them a voice and it enables them to connect with their managers.
+Instead, some companies are moving over to a more agile form of performance management - and regular feedback motivates Millennials in many ways: It allows them to routinely receive and deliver feedback, gives them a voice, and enables them to connect with their managers and team.

 5. Motivate with Time Off

-“No matter how young or old, all employees are motivated by time off work.
-While you can’t motivate everyone with money, giving time off for successfully completing tasks always does the trick […] Here at Chanty, every time we offered someone a salary increase as a reward, their willingness to work harder was insignificantly higher.
-When I tell the same worker that they will get two extra days off if they meet their goal two weeks earlier, they break their necks to meet their goals.”
+Dmytro Okunyev, founder of Chanty, says that "no matter how young or old, all employees are motivated by time off work."
+In his experience, giving employees time off can be even more motivating than raises or other financial incentives.
+"Every time we offered someone a salary increase as a reward, their willingness to work harder was insignificantly higher," he says.
+But "when I tell the same worker that they will get two extra days off if they meet their goal [early]," they work even harder to hit their goal, he says.

 6. Encourage a Sense of Teamwork

-Gareth Allen, Director at META, champions the power of teamwork.
-His team has regular team lunches and team-building exercises, including ten-pin bowling.
-Teamwork even extends to what kind of music plays in the office — every day, a new employee takes a turn to be "DJ for the day”.
+Gareth Allen, director of META, champions the power of teamwork.
+His team has regular team lunches and team-building exercises.
+Teamwork even extends to what kind of music is played in the office: Every day, a new employee gets a chance to be "DJ for the day," he explains.

-“We have lots of leisure activities in the office, including table tennis, darts and pool, and we run lots of social events for new employees every month.
-This helps massively and we have great feedback on this from new employees."
+Pacitti also recommends solidifying team bonds through non-work activities: At Woozle, "we have lots of leisure activities in the office, including table tennis, darts and pool, and we run lots of social events for new employees every month," he says.
+"We have great feedback on this from new employees."

 7. Remember the Importance and Value of Psychological Safety

-“More than anything, it's about culture.
-A culture of trust and openness.
-It's about creating a cognitive, social and physical space, where people really feel valued and comfortable to be themselves and to be part of building a business they believe in."
+Haighton-Williams agrees and adds that "more than anything, it's about culture - a culture of trust and openness.
+It's about creating a cognitive, social, and physical space where people feel valued and comfortable to be themselves and part of building a business they believe in."

 8. Give Your Millennial Employees Purpose and Responsibility